Engineering Projects in Community Service Committee in IEEE

 - To capture and report key performance measures

 - To encourage universities to adopt EPICS in IEEE activities (e.g., capstone projects, senior projects)

 - To explore opportunities to partner with global organizations whose mission can be supported through cooperative efforts to develop EPICS in IEEE projects in locations where the organization operates and IEEE membership exists

 - To conduct periodic program evaluation

 The Chair position is appointed by the Vice President, EAB, in consultation with the EAB PECC Chair.
-This individual must be an IEEE member, Senior member, or Fellow.
+This individual must be an IEEE Member, Senior Member, or Fellow.
 All other Committee members must be IEEE Student members, IEEE Graduate Student members, members, Senior members, or Fellows.
 Up to two non-members of the IEEE may be appointed as voting members as well.
 The EPICS in IEEE Committee shall enable members of IEEE geographic units (e.g., Sections and Student Branches), technical (Societies), and non-technical (affinity) groups to work with high school students and non-profit or non-governmental organizations on EPICS in IEEE community service–related engineering projects.
-The partnerships will focus on development of devices and systems within IEEE fields of interest to solve a local problem benefiting the target audiences of the community-based organizations.
+The partnerships will focus on the development of devices and systems within IEEE fields of interest to solve a local problem benefiting the target audiences of the community-based organizations.
 This includes reaching female and underrepresented groups.